CRM Benefits

 Wholesalers and distributors have unique needs when running a business.
 You must have extensive knowledge of each customer relationship.
 New and repeat customers expect their vendors to understand their needs from the beginning.

 Distribution CRM solutions help salespeople to become more opportunistic and proactive (as opposed to reactive ‘order takers’).
-This is important because most distributors’ sales processes tend to have an emphasis on value selling.
-This is a shift from transactional activities and relationships based on personality.
-Which helps customers succeed and measure results using the customer’s metrics.
+This is important because most distributors’ sales processes tend to emphasize value selling.
+This is a shift from transactional activities and relationships based on personality, which helps customers succeed and measure results using the customer’s metrics.

-Sales teams in most B2B market segments are focused on finding and closing new business.
+Most B2B market sales teams focus on finding and closing new business.
 But, distribution and wholesale industries are more about building ongoing relationships.
 Sales reps cultivate these relationships with product education, merchandising support, and inventory management.

 Sales Mapping

 Wholesale and distributor sales teams are typically focused on specific geographic territories.
 And, there is usually a great deal of travel involved, depending on the size of their sales territory.
-To optimize each day’s travel, reps can benefit from CRMs that have a mapping tool.
+Reps can benefit from CRMs with a mapping tool to optimize each day’s travel.

 Reps can focus on customers and prospects in a specific region.
-They can map this information on their mobile CRM, allowing them to become more efficient and productive.
+They can map this information on their mobile CRM, making them more efficient and productive.

-Salespeople that use CRM software to manage their opportunities and customer interactions actually optimize their performance and productivity.
+Salespeople using CRM software to manage their opportunities and customer interactions optimize their performance and productivity.
 Management has a more accurate view of forecasted business and a full picture of where reps stand with each prospect in their pipeline.

 Customer Service